pedrorcruzz/nuke-macOS-caches/README.md

 # nuke-macOS-caches

- A simple Python script to completely remove all contents of the macOS Caches directory.
+ A simple Go script to completely remove all contents of the macOS Caches directory.
 Helps free up space and resolve potential issues caused by cached files.

 ## Features
 - Deletes all files and folders inside `~/Library/Caches`